getify/You-Dont-Know-JS/scope-closures/ch2.md

 Before *continuing*, go find some code in one of your projects and run through the conversations.
 If you find yourself confused or tripped up, spend time reviewing this material.

-As we move forward, we want to look in much more detail at how we use lexical scope in our programs.
+As we move to the next chapter, we'll explore how the collection of lexical scopes in a program work together as a chain.